-This, the account of when I first met my now-husband, was first written on October 23, 2007 – Edited (lightly, for clarity and re-published in August 2018 as we come upon our 9th wedding anniversary.
-Very brief back story: I was in a long-distance relationship of around 3 months with someone who lived in the US Virgin Islands while I was still in Pennsylvania.
+This, the account of when I first met my now-husband, was first written on October 23, 2007 – Edited (lightly, for clarity and re-published in August 2019 as we come upon our 10th wedding anniversary.
+Very brief back story: While I was still in Pennsylvania after having returned from three years in Prague, I was in a long-distance relationship of around 3 months with someone who lived in the US Virgin Islands.
 I referred to him as “The Chef” because he was a Chef and manager of a well-known restaurant in the V.I.
-I had recently returned from 3 years of living in Prague.
 “The Chef” & I had been planning a trip together to Spain as well as talking about my moving to Napa with him once he left the Virgin Islands.
 He had a young daughter who was there – hence, my reference of becoming a “step-mother”.
 But then I met this other person and chaos ensued.
-This other person and I have now been together for over 10 years, married for 9 and we have an 8 year old son.
+This other person and I have now been together for over 10 years, married for 10 and we have an 9 year old son.
 The end. *smile* Note: Don’t try this at home!)

 “I disregard the proportions, the measures, the tempo of the ordinary world.
 I refuse to live in the ordinary world as ordinary women.
 To enter ordinary relationships.
 I want ecstasy.
 I am a neurotic — in the sense that I live in my world.
 I will not adjust myself to the world.
 I am adjusted to myself.” – Anais Nin